Unity-Technologies/com.unity.uiwidgets/README.md

 * What the difference between UIWidgets 2.0 and UIWidgets 1.0 ?

 In UIWidgets 1.0 we used Unity [Graphics API](https://docs.unity3d.com/ScriptReference/Graphics.html) for the rendering and all rendering codes are writen in C#.
 Therefore it is able to run freely on all platforms that Unity supports but relatively slow.
-The rendering result is also not exactly the same as in flutter due to the difference between Uniy rendering engine and flutter engine.
+The rendering result is also not exactly the same as in flutter due to the difference between the Unity rendering engine and flutter engine.

-In UIWidgets 2.0, we wrapped the flutter engine inside native libraries which is writen in C++ and used it to render on Unity Textures.
+In UIWidgets 2.0, we wrapped the flutter engine inside a native library which is writen in C++ and used it to render on Unity Textures.
 Its rendering result is the same as in flutter and the performance is also better.
-However, in order to ensure that the flutter engine works properly along with Unity, we modified both the flutter engine and Unity Engine codes.
-As the result, UIWidgets 2.0 can only run on specific Unity versions, i.e., Unity China version and support only part of the build targets of Unity for now.
+However, in order to ensure that the flutter engine works properly along with Unity, we modified both the flutter and Unity Engine.
+As the result, currently UIWidgets 2.0 can only run on specific Unity versions, i.e., Unity China version and supports only part of the build targets of Unity.

 ## How to Contribute